archer-65/personal-website/content/posts/Emacs.md

 ```

-Sometimes we forget shortcuts as we type them, [which-Key](https://github.com/justbur/emacs-which-key) is a minor mode for Emacs that displays the key bindings following your currently entered incomplete command in a popup.
+Sometimes we forget shortcuts as we type them, [which-key](https://github.com/justbur/emacs-which-key) is a minor mode for Emacs that displays the key bindings following your currently entered incomplete command in a popup.

 I'm not using helpful anymore.
-~~[Helpful](https://github.com/Wilfred/helpful) adds a lot of very helpful information to `describe-` command buffers.
+~~The [helpful](https://github.com/Wilfred/helpful) adds a lot of very helpful information to `describe-` command buffers.
 For example, if you use `describe-function`, you will not only get the documentation about the function, you will also see the source code of the function and where it gets used in other places in the Emacs configuration.~~

 This is the `init-help.el` file, nothing special.